Feature detection (nervous system): In toad vision

+Of the retinal, optic tectal, and pretectal thalamic neurons examined, the best correlation between quantitatively determined stimulus responses in prey catching activity and neuronal discharge frequency was found in the tectal T5.2 neurons (see neuroethology).
+Specifically, the excitatory neural processes in the optic tectum, which are fed by the retina in response to moving objects that are aligned parallel to the direction of movement, determine the configurative prey sensitivity of the tectal T5.1 and T5.2 neurons.
+The pretectal thalamic TH3 neurons, which are excited by the retina in response to objects aligned across the direction of movement, determine a selection of objects with regard to prey recognition by tectal T5.2 neurons via various pretectal thalamic inhibitory influences and provide input (with TH4 neurons) to releasing systems that trigger threat avoidance or escape behavior.

+Ewert showed that prey-catching in the toad’s visual pathway is commanded by a number of release systems, each one consisting of T5.2 prey detectors in combination with special neurons that determine the prey distance for each step of prey catching: (i) orienting toward prey, (ii) approaching prey, (ii) binocular fixating prey, and (iii) snapping (for details see vision in toads).

 Having already used electrical point stimulation to identify the optic tectum as the region responsible for the prey-catching behaviors, Ewert and colleagues located and recorded from individual prey-selective neurons of the optic tectum in freely moving toads.
-These T5.2 neurons would increase in discharge frequency prior to a snapping or orienting behavior response.
-In the case of the snapping behavior, the neurons would stop firing for the duration of the snap.
+These T5.2 neurons would increase in discharge frequency prior to an orienting or snapping behavior response.
+In the case of snapping behavior, the neurons would stop firing for the duration of the snap.
 Evidently, these neurons exhibit a preference in responses to the worm configuration of moving bar stimuli and can therefore be considered feature detectors.
 To get a general idea of their properties, in successive experiments various rectangular dark objects of different edge lengths traverse a toad's visual field against a bright background at constant velocity; then the discharge frequency of a T5.2 neuron towards such an object is correlated with the toad's promptness of responding with prey-capture, expressed by the response latency.
 Thus, prey feature detection is not an all-or-nothing condition, but rather a matter of degree: the greater an object's releasing value as a prey stimulus, the stronger is prey-selective T5.2 neuron's discharge frequency, the shorter is toad's prey-catching response latency, and the higher is the number of prey-catching responses during a period of time (prey-catching activity)—as well as vice versa.